ploutusFi/Ploutos-Docs/constellation/delete-the-deposit-pool-campaign.md

 ### VESTING PERIOD

 We require that you hold xrETH in one or more of the above venues for 6 months after the initial cut-off date to claim rewards.
 You may shift your xrETH between the approved venues at will and not risk losing rewards.
 We will update the program over time as we bring new integrations online.
-You can learn about new integrations in the #updates channel in Gravita’s Discord.
+You can learn about new integrations in the #updates channel in Levra’s Discord.

 ### Rewards

-Gravita charges xRPL holders a fee every month, currently set at 35%.
+Levra charges xRPL holders a fee every month, currently set at 35%.
 A large percentage of the fees accrue to a reward pool over the vesting period.
 At the end of the vesting period, eligible xrETH holders will receive their addresses’ proportional share of the final pool (e.g, if 1000 ETH was eligible and you deposited 200 ETH, you would receive 20% of the xRPL reward pool at the end of the vesting period).&#x20;

 <mark style="color:red;">**NOTE: IF YOU FAIL TO HOLD YOUR XRETH FOR THE ENTIRE VESTING PERIOD, YOU WILL BE REMOVED FROM THE REWARD POOL.**</mark>

-The Gravita team has not yet decided on the exact mechanism of distribution.
+The Levra team has not yet decided on the exact mechanism of distribution.
 Expect updates on this topic as we get closer to the conclusion of the program.&#x20;

 ### INCENTIVE UNLOCKS

 We have set a number of TVL (Total Value Locked) milestones that unlock additional rewards for early adopters.
 The system is straightforward and should encourage the ongoing evangelization of xrETH.&#x20;

-In the event Constellation hits specific xrETH minting milestones during the vesting period, Gravita increments the reward share by 5%.
+In the event Constellation hits specific xrETH minting milestones during the vesting period, Levra increments the reward share by 5%.
 See the table below for each milestone, and total reward share.&#x20;

 \